briangonzalez/jquery.pep.js/README.md

 </script>
 ```

-### Usage
+## Usage
 Pep has many options.
 Here they are in their entirety, with their defaults.
+This list can be a little daunting, but most of Pep's options are comparable to jQueryUI.
+Need a little help?
+[Just ask](http://twitter.com/brianmgonzalez).

 | Name                            | Default                                         | Description                                                                                                                                             |
 |---------------------------------|-------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|